 Make participation optional

-Asking people to turn on their webcams and microphones might feel like a good way to build atmosphere, but Young warns that this can be problematic for a number of reasons.
+Asking people to turn on their webcams and microphones might feel like a good way to build atmosphere, but Young warns that this can be problematic for a number of reasons, acknowledging the very real and recent phenomenon that is Zoom Anxiety.
 Some people may have social anxiety, others may have speech disabilities, and some may not be able to afford a speedy internet connection.
 Young suggests making participation optional, and keeping the chat box open for those who would prefer to type rather than talk.

 Bring a moderator on board